Crown-Commercial-Service/digitalmarketplace-aws/terraform/modules/logging/alarms/README.md

 SNS Topics are analagous to [Mailchimp lists](https://mailchimp.com/help/lists) The topic/ list the `email-notification` module creates can only be managed, and posted to, by account entities.
 And only GDS emails can subscribe to the list.

 We manage the emails subscribed to the topic manually - they are not controlled by Terraform.
+Go to [Amazon SNS > Topics](https://eu-west-1.console.aws.amazon.com/sns/v3/home?region=eu-west-1#/topics) in the AWS console to manage subscriptions.

 ## Alarms